dutils-official/dutils/README.md

 # dutils
 A collection of(hopefully)useful modules in the D2 Programming Language.
-NOTICE:  The "stable" branch has a big bug that will be fixed in the next beta, so please use the master branch to avoid excessive agony.
 ## Changelog for dutils v0.1.2
 ### physics.d
 An all-new physics simple physics library has been integrated into dutils with this release.
 Probably still has much to be desired.